The Promised Neverland: Critical reception

-Masaki Tsuji lauded that The Promised Neverland is a manga series that has "a clear start, turn, and conclusion", which he described as "rare for a long story that has gained popularity".
+Masaki Tsuji lauded the manga, calling it a series that has "a clear start, turn, and conclusion", which he described as "rare for a long story that has gained popularity".
 He also wrote that it is one of the best series that have ended in recent years.
 Chengma Lingyi from Real Sound praised the good storytelling and worldview of the series, he also stated that Posuka Demizu's art is very beautiful, elegant, and spectacular.
 It also underlines the psychology and the suspense of the work, which confronts existence with "wisdom".
 He noted that in the last arc, in which the monsters eat people and demons at will, is a scene where the theme of this work is illustrated and it is the sad end of those who have monopolized wealth and sacrificed the weak.
 Lingyi added, "the dilemma of purpose and sacrifice is why The Promised Neverland has become a masterpiece full of reality".

 Awards and nominations

 Anime

 Season 1 of The Promised Neverland holds a 100% on Rotten Tomatoes, based on 5 reviews.
 In February 2020, the anime series was awarded "Best Fantasy" at Crunchyroll Anime Awards, and Isabella won the "Best Antagonist" category.
 Polygon named the series as one of the best anime of the 2010s, and Crunchyroll listed it in their "Top 100 best anime of the 2010s".
 IGN also listed The Promised Neverland among the best anime series of the 2010s.
 The Brazilian website Legiao Dos Herois listed the series as one of "10 most successful anime" of 2010s.

-Lauren Orsini of Forbes included The Promised Neverland on her list of the best anime of the decade.
 The Verge also listed the anime series in its list of the best anime of 2019.
 James Beckett of Anime News Network ranked the series fifth on his list of best anime series of 2019.
 Toussaint Egan of Thrillist ranked the series third on his list of best anime of 2019.
 Season 2 of The Promised Neverland became the second biggest anime premiere ever on MyAnimeList behind Attack on Titan: The Final Season.